nuggzz-stuff/python-file-system-simulator/README.md

 ## Overview
 A simulated file management system built in Python.
-This project started as a simple file storage program and gradually expanded into a more realistic file explorer.
+This project started as a simple file storage program and gradually expanded into a more realistic file explorer, featuring persistent storage, search, editing, deletion, storage limits, and file metadata.
-Currently on v4 (version 4).
+Currently on v4.

 ## Features